Leveraging IRS Recognition of Same-Sex Marriages for Income and Estate Tax Returns

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will instruct practitioners on the opportunities available and key changes for tax reporting for same-sex couples due to IRS Rev. Ruling 2013-17.
+This course will instruct practitioners on the opportunities available and key changes for tax reporting for same-sex couples due to IRS Rev. Ruling 2013-17.
 The panel will discuss the impact of the Supreme Court's DOMA decision and the IRS ruling.
 The panel will also offer best practices for preparers working with same-sex and unmarried couples in states that do and don't recognize same sex marriages.

 IRS Revenue Ruling 2013-17 Overview